Capital punishment in Nebraska

 Capital punishment is a legal penalty in the U.S. state of Nebraska.
 In 2015, the state legislature voted to repeal the death penalty, overriding governor Pete Ricketts' veto.
 However, a petition drive secured enough signatures to suspend the repeal until a public vote.
 In the November 2016 general election, voters rejected the repeal measure, preserving capital punishment in the state.
-Nebraska currently has 12 inmates on death row.
+Nebraska currently has 11 inmates on death row.

-On August 14, 2018, Nebraska executed Carey Dean Moore, who had been convicted of murder, in what was the state's first execution in 21 years and the first by lethal injection.
-This execution was also notable for being the first in the United States performed using fentanyl, a powerful painkiller.
+On August 14, 2018, Nebraska executed Carey Dean Moore, convicted of murder, in what was the state's first execution in 21 years, and the first by lethal injection.
+Moore’s execution was also notable for being the first in the US to be carried-out using fentanyl, a powerful opioid painkiller.